DFHack/dfhack/data/blueprints/README.md

 Quickfort can generate manager orders to make sure you have the proper items in stock to apply a `#build`-mode blueprint.

 Many items can be manufactured from different source materials.
 Orders will always choose rock when it can, then wood, then cloth, then iron.
 You can always remove orders that don't make sense for your fort and manually enqueue a similar order more to your liking.
-For example, if you want silk ropes instead of cloth ropes, make a new manager order for silk ropes and then remove the generated cloth rope order.
+For example, if you want silk ropes instead of cloth ropes, make a new manager order for an appropriate quantity of silk ropes, and then remove the generated cloth rope order.

 Anything that requires generic building materials (workshops, constructions, etc.) will result in an order for a rock block.
 One "Make rock blocks" job produces four blocks per input boulder, so the number of jobs ordered will be the number of blocks you need divided by four (rounded up).
 You might end up with a few extra blocks, but not too many.